-Often phosphorus is locked in soils due to many years of application of traditional fertilisers.
+Often phosphorus can be locked in soils due to many years of of the incorrect application of the wrong type of fertilisers.
 The use of a micronutrient rich fertiliser such as RockPLUS enables plants to access locked phosphorus.

 Please click here for an analysis of Rock Dust.